 Radiant and AAC Elevate have tolerance to the wheat curl mite vector that transmits Wheat Streak Mosaic Virus.
-To preserve the effectiveness of this wheat curl mite tolerance gene, agronomic practices that eliminate tolerance gene.

-nate the "green bridge" of plant material that serves as a reservoir for mites should be followed whenever possible.
+To preserve the effectiveness of this wheat curl mite tolerance gene, agronomic practices that eliminate the "green bridge" of plant material that serves as a reservoir for mites should be followed whenever possible.